Quicklist: Home Security Systems

 - It’s expensive to install multiple security cameras, should you wish to cover more areas of your home.

 Company-monitored security systems are controlled and operated by professional organizations and personnel.
-These systems include door sensors, motion detectors, cameras, glass-break sensors, loud sirens to startle intruders, and silent alarms.
+These systems include door sensors, motion detectors, cameras, glass-break sensors, loud sirens to startle intruders and silent alarms.

-Moreover, you will also receive a verification phone call to check if the alarm system was not triggered by mistake.
+You will also receive a verification phone call to check if the alarm system was not triggered by mistake.
 The security organization will dispatch the security company or police to investigate in case you don’t respond or answer your phone.

-- You don’t need to contact or call the authorities yourself if you’re phone is out of reach or when you’re away from home.
+- You don’t need to contact or call the authorities yourself if you’re phone is out of reach or you’re away from home.

 - If the system is accidentally triggered, you will need to answer your phone to disable it.
 Otherwise, the authorities will be contacted right away.